What is Manuals Directory Search?

 |Malware Removal (Windows)||

-More examples of apps that are classified as browser hijackers too are Precious Bible, Weather Online Now and Free Driver Maps.
-As a rule, such apps are designed to promote one or another fake search engine and/or collect various data.
-One way or another, most of them do not deliver any value and can cause various problems.
-Such software should never be downloaded and installed.
+More examples of apps also classified as browser hijackers include Precious Bible, Weather Online Now and Free Driver Maps.
+Generally, these apps promote fake search engines and collect data.
+They deliver no real value and simply cause problems.
+Therefore, never download or install this software.

 How did Manuals Directory Search install on my computer?